wlsong/PyLipID/docs/mics.rst

     timeunit = "us"  # micro-sec. "ns" is nanosecond. save_dir = None  # save at current working directory binding_site_size = 4  # binding site should contain at least four residues.
+    resi_offset = 0  # shift the residue index, useful in MARTINI force field.
+    pdb_file_to_map = None   # if a pdb coordinate of the receptor is provided, a python script
+                             # "show_binding_site_info.py" will be generated which maps the binding
+                             # site information to the structure.
+As PyMol cannot recognize coarse-grained
+                             # structures, an atomistic structure of the receptor is needed.

     #####################################
     ###### no changes needed below ######